MrRob0t404/Argon-AI-takehome/backend/README.md

-# Sarah Clinical Trials Search App
+# Clinical Trials Search App

-This is a web application designed for Sarah, an executive at Pharma Co., to search and filter clinical trial data related to Non-Small Cell Lung Cancer (NSCLC).
+This is a web application designed for Sarah, an executive at Pharma Co., to search and filter clinical trial data related to Non-Small Cell Lung Cancer (NSCLC) and other Clinincal tirals.
 The project is built using **FastAPI** for the backend and **React/NextJS** for the frontend.

 ## Table of Contents